Evolving-AI-Lab/synthesizing/README.md

 * A network being visualized (e.g. from Caffe software package or Caffe Model Zoo).
 The below provided examples use two models:
   * [BVLC reference CaffeNet CNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet): `cd nets/caffenet && ./download.sh`
   * [AlexNet CNN trained on MIT Places dataset](http://places.csail.mit.edu/): `cd nets/placesCNN && ./download.sh`

+Paths to the downloaded models are in [settings](settings.py).
+They are relative and should work if the `download.sh` scripts run correctly.

 ## Usage
 The main algorithm is in [act_max.py](act_max.py), which is a standalone Python script; you can pass various command-line arguments to run different experiments.
 Basically, to synthesize a preferred input for a target neuron *h* (e.g. the “candle” class output neuron), we optimize the hidden code input (red) of a [deep image generator network](https://arxiv.org/abs/1602.02644) to produce an image that highly activates *h*.